Last Updated March 9, 2026

 altLINE is a top-rated factoring company that doubles as a bank, so you can receive lower rates and greater transparency during the factoring process.
 Our team also has more than 80 years of experience serving customers, and we have an A+ rating by the Better Business Bureau.

 At altLINE, we want to help your business succeed by providing the working capital you need to grow your company.
-To see how we can help your business get the funding it needs, fill out this form, and we will be in touch shortly.
+To see how we can help your business get the funding it needs, give us a call at (+1) 205-607-0811 or fill out our free factoring quote form and we will be in touch shortly.

 Can you have two factoring companies at the same time?